 For today’s tutorial, we’re going to build a Power BI custom Query function that’s going to deal with a common difficult-to-handle format of stacked data.
 This technique is easily reusable on multiple reports and multiple tables.
 You can watch the full video of this tutorial at the bottom of this blog.

-This is a continuation of the tutorial I had recently wherein we dealt with a common difficult-to-handle format of stacked data and used Modulo, Pivot, and some cleaning functions with Power Query to transform that data into an organized and functional format.
+This is a continuation of the tutorial I did recently where we dealt with a common difficult-to-handle format of stacked data and used Modulo, Pivot, and some cleaning functions with Power Query to transform that data into an organized and functional format.

 It’s very likely that you’re going to need to repeat this process.
 If this type of format resulted from a copy and paste, it’s probably going to happen again.
-And so, in that case, you’ll probably want to build a custom function that’s going to be reusable on multiple reports and multiple tables, regardless of how they’re named and what else is in those tables.
+So, in this case, you’ll probably want to build a custom function that’s going to be reusable on multiple reports and multiple tables, regardless of how they’re named and what else is in those tables.

 How To Create And Debug Power BI Custom Query Functions